Justinmind’s integration with Atlassian Jira

 To install the Justinmind add-on:

-- From the “Search the Marketplace” search box, enter “Justinmind”.
+- From the “Search for apps” search box, enter “Justinmind”.

 - Atlassian will notify you of the installation process like so: